 Who will be ultimately responsible for obtaining LEED certification?
 What happens if a building does not achieve the desired level of LEED certification?
 What happens if a building does not perform at the desired performance standards?

 Axley’s construction attorneys, located in Wisconsin, are well-versed in environmental and green-related issues that affect project design and construction.
 Axley’s lawyers have negotiated LEED certification provisions in a variety of projects, ranging from residential to multi-million dollar commercial construction.
-Our attorneys can offer guidance to owners, construction managers, architects, engineers, design/builders, contractors and lenders in all aspects of the green building process, including the sale or development of green buildings.
+Our green building attorneys can also offer guidance to owners, construction managers, architects, engineers, design/builders, contractors and lenders in all aspects of the green building process, including the sale or development of green buildings.

 As green building becomes more common place, disputes surely will arise.
 Axley’s construction lawyers help minimize these risks and effectively address them when they arise.